 Let’s drop the city information of each employee.

 We can drop the entire database with dropdb command.

 In this tutorial, you learned how to install Postgres Ubuntu and other commands to manipulate the database and table.
-Looking for similar tutorials on Ubuntu?
-We have written these blogs which would interest you: How to install MongoDB on Ubuntu and How to set up Kafka on Ubuntu.Visit our Website to Explore Hevo
+Looking for similar tutorials on Ubuntu and Postgres?
+We have written these blogs which would interest you: How to install MongoDB on Ubuntu, How to set up Kafka on Ubuntu and Postgres to Snowflake.

 Want to take Hevo for a spin?
 Sign Up for a 14-day free trial and experience the feature-rich Hevo suite first hand.
 You can also have a look at the unbeatable pricing that will help you choose the right plan for your business needs.